7 FAQs about Whole House Water Filtration Systems

 7. Q. How long does installation of a whole house water filter take?

-A. Professional installation of a whole house water filtration system involves minimal inconvenience to you and your family.
-It normally is completed within an hour.
+A. When you call a plumber for professional installation of a whole house water filtration system, you can expect minimal inconvenience to you and your family.
+The work is normally completed within an hour.

 Laura Firszt writes for networx.com.